tnichols217/notes/ARTS 302/Richard Meier.md

 	- Museum of Contemporary Art (Barcelona, Spain - 1995)
 		- Focused a lot on light, simple spaces
 		- Won the Praemium Imperiale (Japanese) in 1997
-- Took 6 month leave following 5 women accusing him of sexual harassment (March 2018)
+- Took 6 month leave following 5 women accusing him of sexual harassment during the MeToo movement (March 2018)
 	- Meier denied all accusations
 	- Stepped down in October, and retired in 2021